User Community Service Desk Downloads

 Task board

-Understand the board
+Understanding the board

-Tasks are grouped by status.
+Tasks are organized into columns by status:

 • New: Newly created tasks.